 Ruby gives you many methods to manipulate arrays and their contents (over 150!), many of which are beyond the scope of this lesson.
-For full documentation, go to http://ruby-doc.org/, click on “Core API”, scroll down to the Classes section, and click on “Array”.
+For the full documentation, go to http://ruby-doc.org/, click on the “Current” tab in the top left corner, scroll down to the “Class and Module Index” section on the left sidebar, and click on “Array”.
 There, you’ll find the most up-to-date documentation on the various methods available to Ruby arrays along with explanations.

 #methods method on an array will also yield a long list of the available methods.

 num_array.methods #=> A very long list of methods

 Here is a brief look at some other common array methods you might run into: